OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 ---
 ## Introduction

-Protecting devices and the content on them is an increasingly complicated issue for journalists and newsrooms, especially with the threat of ever-sophisticated spyware being used against reporters.
-These threats are compounded by the fact that journalists often mix personal and work content on their devices leaving both them and their sources open to attack.
+Protecting devices and the content on them is an increasingly complicated issue for journalists and newsrooms, especially with the threat of increasingly sophisticated spyware being used against reporters.
 This session will provide journalists with the best practice guidance needed to better secure their devices and help them think through what steps they need to take based on their own threat assessment.

 This chapter will cover: